Fossil fuel phase-out: Oil

 The 2010 Deepwater Horizon oil spill discharges 4.9 e6oilbbl.

 Crude oil is refined into fuel oil, diesel and petrol.
 The refined products are primarily for transportation by conventional cars, trucks, trains, planes and ships.
 Popular alternatives are human-powered transport, public transport, electric vehicles, and biofuels.
 The IISD has suggested a plan for oil and gas phase-out, but OPEC has called it a fantasy.

+Oil phase-out is first related to a decrease in oil demand.
+But oil phase-out is also a question of which deposits to phase out first.
+Indeed, oil deposits vary in extraction costs and carbon intensity (due to flaring, methane venting, and oil- and reservoir-specific characteristics).

+For instance, the extraction and refining of oil produced in Venezuela or Canada is about twice as polluting in as the average oil barrel in Saudi Arabia.

+For any future Net-zero compatible demand pathways, oil phase-out can therefore be done by first phasing out high–carbon-intensity oil, saving gigatons of CO₂ in addition to emission reductions coming from the decrease in oil demand.